TWarczak/bio-rad_take_home/README.md

 ## EDIT
 The original count_matrix.csv takes up 2.7 GB and was too large for my computer to process.
 I had to subset the data into smaller chunks, filter out genes that show up in < 1% of droplets, then bind the subsets back together.
 I call this filtered matrix "count_tbl_filt.csv", which takes up 1.3 GB and can be processed with "bio-rad.Rmd" on my 16 GB Ram 2019 MacBook Air.
 To see how I performed the initial filtering, view the code chunks at the top part of "bio-rad.Rmd" that have been commented out.
 The PDF report "bio-rad_report.pdf" begins with "count_tbl_filt.csv" and does not show the initial filtering steps.
+You'll notice I immediately remove large files, using rm(), that are no longer necessary for downstream analysis.
+That was necessary for me to execute the full script, but might be unnecessary on better machines.

 ## INSTALL LIBRARIES
 Before running script, install the following R libraries.